curiousoffice/playbook/README.rst

 Our development practices are based on the `Agile Manifesto<http://agilemanifesto.org/principles.html>`_ and a subset of the `XP practices<http://www.extremeprogramming.org/>`_.
-We adhere to their principles and found that applying them improves the quality of our work and happiness of our team.
+We adhere to their principles, and have found that applying them greately improves the quality of our work as well as the happiness of our team.

 Version Control
 ---------------

 We always use source code control.
-It's like a time machine.
-We can work in parallel universes of our source code, experimenting without fear of losing work.
-Roll back if something goes wrong.
+It's like a time machine because it enables us to work in parallel universes of our source code, experimenting without fear of losing work and roll back back if something goes wrong.
 `Git<http://git-scm.com/>`_ is an open source code control system written by Linus Torvalds.
 It's fast and great for working in branches.
-We prefer to use `Gitflow<https://github.com/nvie/gitflow>`_ for branches and release management.
+Additionally, we prefer to use `Gitflow<https://github.com/nvie/gitflow>`_ for branches and release management.
-We use `GitLab<http://git.sophilabs.io>`_ for hosting our git repositories.
+We also use `GitLab<http://git.sophilabs.io>`_ for hosting our git repositories.

 Style Guide
 -----------